Eureka-Games/WoW-QuickAssist/README.md

 1. Open Game Menu
 2. Go to Key Bindings
 3. Look for "QuickAssist" section
-4. Set your preferred key for "Assist Target"
+4. Set your preferred key for "Assist Target" and "Select QA Target"

 ## Use Cases